Shanecos20/HiveAPP2/README.md

 ```

 4. Open the app on your device using the Expo Go app or run it in a simulator
+For IOS, npm start the app and then scan the QR code that appears in the terminal with your camera app to launch the expo app.

 ## Project Structure